iPhone 15: price, deals, specs and everything you need to know

 Those prices are actually lower than we were expecting – rumours said the range would get more expensive this year.

-Apple CEO Tim Cook even paved the way for a price hike, hinting that the iPhone is now so essential to people's lives, that they're willing to pay even more than the current prices.
+Apple CEO Tim Cook even paved the way for a price hike, hinting that the iPhone is now so essential that people are willing to pay even more than the current prices.

 "The iPhone has become so integral into people’s lives", Cook said on an earnings call to investors.
 "I think people are willing to really stretch to get the best they can afford in that category."

-Ultimately, the iPhone 15 proved a little more affordable than we thought, making up for the slight price hike we saw last year with the launch of the iPhone 14.
+Ultimately, the iPhone 15 proved a little more affordable than we thought, making up for the slight price hike we saw in 2022 with the launch of the iPhone 14.

 - Browse today's best Apple deals: iPhone, iPad, HomePod